How to choose among piano teachers

 - Does the teacher challenge the student?
 Does the teacher pay attention to detail and correct the student as needed?
 A good teacher will hold a child to a high standard.
 All children are capable of excellence, they only need a teacher who will ask for it.

 This is not a quick and easy approach, but it is worth it!
-Put in the effort to find a teacher who will respect, challenge, and inspire a life-long love of music-making in your child.
+Put in the effort to find a piano instructor who will respect, challenge, and inspire a life-long love of music-making in your child.